RandyRDavila/Data_Science_and_Machine_Learning_Spring_2022/README.md

 * (Recommended Supplemental Reading) Machine Learning with Python for Everyone, Addison Wesley Data & Analytics Series, 2020 Pearson Education, by Mark E. Fenner

 ### Course Description:
-This data science course taught at Rice University during the Spring 2022 semester covers algorithms from supervised learning, unsupervised learning, and if time permits, reinforcement learning.
-We will implement many of the machine learning algorithms from scratch, but will also make use of the Skikit-Learn and Tensorflow libraries.
+This data science course covers algorithms from supervised learning, unsupervised learning, and if time permits, reinforcement learning.
+We will implement many of the machine learning algorithms from scratch in python, but will also make use of, Scikit-Learn, Keras, and Tensorflow.
 Topics include, but are not limited to:

 - **Data Science Practices**:
     - Python Programming